cruxstack/terraform-aws-cognito-custom-message-sender/README.md

 # Terraform Module: AWS Cognito Custom Message Sender

+:warning: **This module is not ready for use.
+Wait until v1.x.x release.**

 This Terraform module deploys a AWS Lambda function to serve as a custom SMS sender for AWS Cognito.
 The module uses Open Policy Agent (OPA) policies to determine whether to send an SMS message or not, and can be customized to fit